 Our trilingual program is taught by one native English class teacher and two Cantonese speaking Chinese class teachers with some Mandarin learning activities.
 Our bilingual program is taught by one native English class teacher and one native Mandarin class teacher with some Cantonese learning activities.
-Both programs provide children an authentic language environment that enhances their ability to communicate in multi languages and to prepare them for the globalized world and future learning.
+Both programs provide children an authentic language environment that enhances their ability to communicate in multi languages and to well prepare them for primary school, and to become a knowledgeable global citizen.

 We assess children's performance continuously in order to understand